linhh/MisfitTest/README.md

 MisfitTest
 ==========

 SourceCode and answered file for misfit test.
-All sourcecodes and test file were submmited before 18:00pm 05/13/2013.
+All sourcecodes and test file were submmitted before 18:00pm 05/13/2013.

 These sourcecodes were built and run on my laptop.
 I programmed using CodeBlock 10.05 on Kubuntu 12.04.
 If you have any questions, please contact me.